haridas/haridas.github.com/src/articles/is-lottery-prediction-possible.md

 2. Or you have to run a lottery syndicate to increase the chance of winning by pooling the tickets from multiple contributors.
 Here is an interesting guy who did this thing across the world.
-It's purely playing against odds by purchasing more tickets.
+It's purely playing against the odds by purchasing more tickets.

     <p>
        <iframe width="560" height="315"